 Asahi Kasei's first practical Li-ion battery (LIB) prototype was fabricated in 1985 under the direction of Dr. Akira Yoshino, with the most notable innovation being a high-performance separator that was designed to enable lithium A very important factor in the safety performance required for the commercialization of ion batteries.

 The separator is one of the most important components in a lithium-ion battery.
 Located between the anode and cathode of the battery, it prevents physical contact between the electrodes, while the separator facilitates the transfer of ions in the battery.
 Diaphragm failure can cause a short circuit in the battery, causing thermal runaway.
+Depending on the application, the ideal diaphragm should include the following properties:

 • High electrolyte absorption